Beyond the Ballot: Green Globe & S Certification

 Bocas del Toro: built off-grid, above a living reef

 Nayara Bocas del Toro was built entirely off-grid on a private island.
-Before a single piling was driven into the seabed, five independent environmental impact studies were commissioned, at a cost exceeding 100,000 dollars, to understand what lives there and what must govern every construction decision.
+Before a single piling was driven into the seabed, five independent environmental impact studies were commissioned, at a cost exceeding $100,000, to understand what lives there and what must govern every construction decision.
 The resort stands on stilts above the water without harming a single native mangrove or coral head.

-Sello S: Chile's standard, in the desert and on Rapa Nui
+Sello S: Chile's standard in the desert and on Rapa Nui

 Certified beyond the environment